sensity-ai/dot/README.md

 - In the Sources section, press on Add button ("+" sign),

   select Windows Capture and press OK.
-In the appeared window, choose "[python.exe]: avatarify" in Window drop-down menu and press OK.
+In the appeared window, choose "[python.exe]: fomm" in Window drop-down menu and press OK.
   Then select Edit -> Transform -> Fit to screen.

 - In OBS Studio, go to Tools -> VirtualCam.
 Check AutoStart,